ilyakashtelyan/pmc-docs/docs/source/archiving.rst

 - Upload directory: /home/JPS/To_JPS

-The archive file should be names as follows:
+The archive file should be named as follows:

 - OT_[MS#]_VoR.zip